 The US Foreign tax credit of $120,000 for 2024 allows Americans living in Antigua and Barbuda to significantly reduce their tax obligations.
 Foreign tax credits are also available to other foreign nationals in Antigua and Barbuda who have paid or are liable to pay British commonwealth income tax.

-Antigua and Barbud’s government actively encourages company owners to relocate their headquarters to the country, thanks to friendly tax incentives for resident and non-resident companies.
-Moreover, individuals are exempt from income tax on worldwide income or assets held in foreign financial institutions by holding Antiguan citizenship— without needing to register their tax residence in the country.
+Antigua and Barbuda’s government actively encourages company owners to relocate their headquarters to the country, thanks to friendly tax incentives for resident and non-resident companies.
+Moreover, individuals are exempt from Antigua and Barbuda income tax on worldwide income or assets held in foreign financial institutions by holding Antiguan citizenship— without needing to register their tax residence in the country.
 Only income derived from inside the country is subject to taxation.

 Calculate the cost of citizenship for you and your family, including all associated fees.